David Alward

-David Nathan Alward (born December 2, 1959) is a Canadian politician, who served as the 32nd premier of New Brunswick, 2010 to 2014.
+David Nathan Alward (born December 2, 1959) is a Canadian politician who served as the 32nd premier of New Brunswick from 2010 to 2014.

-Alward has been a member of the Legislative Assembly of New Brunswick since 1999 and has been the leader of the Progressive Conservative Party of New Brunswick.
-His party was defeated on September 22, 2014, and Alward resigned as Progressive Conservative Party of New Brunswick leader on September 23, 2014.
+Alward has been a member of the Legislative Assembly of New Brunswick since 1999 and was the leader of the Progressive Conservative Party of New Brunswick from 2008 to 2014.
+Elected to a majority government in a landslide in 2010, his party was defeated for re-election on September 22, 2014, and Alward resigned as Progressive Conservative Party of New Brunswick leader the following day.
 On April 24, 2015, Alward was named Canadian consul general in Boston.

 Early life

-Alward was born in Beverly, Massachusetts.
+Alward was born in Beverly, Massachusetts, United States, and thus was a U.S. citizen from the time of his birth.
 The son of a minister, Alward moved to Atlantic Canada in his youth where he graduated from high school in Nackawic, New Brunswick.
 Alward received his post-secondary education in psychology in the United States at Bryan College in Dayton, Tennessee.

 Career

 Alward worked as a federal civil servant from 1982 to 1996 when he went into business on his own.
 He operates a hobby farm where he raises purebred Hereford cattle.
 He also volunteered as an emergency medical technician and lab instructor with the St. John Ambulance and as a firefighter with the Meductic Fire Department.
 He served on the board of directors of the Carleton Regional Development Commission and the New Brunswick Hereford Association.
 He served on the Centennial Elementary School Parent Advisory Committee, the School District 12 Stay-in-School Committee, and the local agricultural employment board.
 Alward is an active member of his Meductic Church, and a member of the Woodstock Rotary Club.